nativefier/nativefier/docs/api.md

 **IMPORTANT SECURITY NOTICE**

-When creating a portable application, all data accumulated after creating the application including login information, will be saved in the application folder.
-If this application is then shared with others, THEY WILL HAVE THAT ACCUMULATED DATA, POTENITALLY INCLUDING ACCESS TO ANY ACCOUNTS YOU LOGGED INTO.
+When creating a portable app, all data accumulated after running the app (including login information, cache, cookies), will be saved in the app folder.
+If this app is then shared with others, THEY WILL HAVE THAT ACCUMULATED DATA, POTENTIALLY INCLUDING ACCESS TO ANY ACCOUNTS YOU LOGGED INTO.

 Best practice when using this flag: